wikimedia/design-codex/packages/codex-docs/component-demos/menu/menu.md

 Although the default behavior in the Menu component is to show all menu items, some components that use the Menu component have a default `visibleItemLimit` prop set.

-You can also add a sticky footer to the bottom of the menu with the `footer` prop.
+This demo includes a footer item, which is "sticky" to the bottom of the menu.
-This footer will only be shown if there is also at least one regular menu item.
-It can be customized in the `default` slot together with the regular menu items.

 <cdx-demo-wrapper>
 <template v-slot:demo>